HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved UI of generic-listings widget.

-Improved efficiency of generic-listings widget.

-Fixed minor bug with list-data-manager widget.
+Fixed minor bug with the refresh utility, that prevented events from being properly propagated.